ElementoLab/Bartelo-Metabolomic-Paper-Repository/README.md

 WARNING: SOME FILES WERE TOO LARGE TO BE INCLUDED ON GITHUB (all_features_prediabetics_only_9754_patients.csv, merged_prediabetes_information, and pval.total_with_chr2.csv.gz) AND WILL HAVE TO BE CREATED USING THE UKBB DATA DIRECTLY (using the UK Biobank Data Mining file code) OR REQUESTED FROM THE ELEMENTOLAB BY EMAILING NIB4003@MED.CORNELL.EDU!!! - THIS INCLUDES THE GENETIC ANALYSIS RESULTS

 ## Data Files
-Contains created dataframes and text files which we import in our notebooks to create our final cohorts and conduct analyses using these patients.
+All dataframes and text files which we import in our notebooks to create our final cohorts and conduct analyses using these patients can be requested as we are not allowed to distribute UKBB data.

 ## Jupyter Notebooks: